Last Updated: 04/15/2026

 Coloration: Black or Dark Gray

-Biology: Delphidians were a humanoid species bearing many of the same general traits as the average Human, such as possessing two arms and two legs, with a nearly identical height, build, weight, and frame.
-That being said, they also had a very distinct, rigid, striated skin texture that was coarse to the touch.
-Due to originating on multiple worlds within the Delphidian Cluster, each colony had their own distinct features and slight variations, however their skin was always a dark gray or pitch black in coloration.
-The aforementioned striation, specifically on their face, appeared to extend outward from their nose, circling the top of their head and meeting at an angled divot at the center of their brow and forehead.
+Biology: Delphidians were a humanoid species bearing many of the same general traits as the average Human or Near-Human species, such as two arms, two legs, and one head, with a nearly identical average height, build, weight, and frame as well.
+That being said, they also had a very distinct, rigid, striated skin texture that was coarse to the touch and pitch black (or occasionally dark gray) in coloration.
+The aforementioned striation, specifically on their face, appeared to extend outward from their nose, circling the top of their head and meeting at an angled divot in the center of their brow and forehead.
+Due to originating on multiple worlds within the Delphidian Cluster, each colony had their own distinct features and slight variations in appearance, though we’ve yet to see the range of this variation.

-Their evolutionary history remains distinctly unknown, and they existed for centuries before being discovered by the Galactic Republic around the time of the Clone Wars.
-Some in-universe researchers assume that they are an evolved form of Human, while others claim they were actually a bioengineered species, designed to be slaves or fill another designated, societal role.
-Delphidians primarily spoke a language also known as “Delphidian,” although they were perfectly capable of pronouncing Galactic Basic as well.
+Their evolutionary history remains distinctly unknown, and they had existed for centuries before being discovered by the Galactic Republic only seemingly a few hundred years before the Clone Wars at best.
+Some in-universe researchers assumed that they are an evolved descendant of long lost Human colonists, while others claim they were actually a bioengineered species, designed to be slaves or fill another designated, societal role.
+Delphidians primarily spoke a language also known as “Delphidian,” although they were perfectly capable of pronouncing Galactic Basic Standard as well.
+We do know the species had the capacity to be Force Sensitive.

-Delphidians tended to keep to themselves as a whole, and apparently not many settlers have moved into the Delphidian Cluster, keeping their communities very traditional and unaware of what goes on out among the galaxy.
-Still, some desire to leave the relative comfort of their small system and have travel out among the stars, operating as smugglers, spice traders, merchants, and even pirates.
+Delphidians tended to keep to themselves as a whole, and apparently not many outside settlers have moved into the Delphidian Cluster as of the rise of the First Order, keeping their communities very traditional and unaware of what goes on out amongst the greater galaxy.
+Still, some have desired to leave the relative comfort of their small system and have traveled out among the stars, operating as smugglers, spice traders, merchants, and even pirates.
+Others, such as Jedi Master Jorinda Boffrey, were instead taken by the Jedi Order to live away from her family, as was the case with many species of the galaxy.

-They are also very tight lipped about their own origin as a species, and either choose not to disclose it, or simply do not know themselves, with indications favoring the latter.
-Of course, Delphidians have the ability to speak Galactic Basic Standard, however, usually choose not to, as they rarely interact with people outside of their own kind.
-Their native language, Delphidian, was said to have variations (or possibly different accents) among each of their colonies/worlds.
+Delphidians are also very tight lipped about their own origin as a species, and either choose not to disclose details surrounding it, or simply do not know themselves, with current indications favoring the latter.
+Of course, Delphidians have the ability to speak Galactic Basic Standard, however, usually choose not to, as most rarely interact with people outside of their own kind.
+Their native language, Delphidian, was said to have variations (or possibly different accents) among each of their colonies/worlds, though technically remained the same language.
+Still, despite the ambiguity around their origins, they seemed otherwise friendly to outsiders, and were not the primary reason so few chose to visit their star nursery of origin.

-Unexplored: Almost everything about the species remains unexplored.
+Unexplored: Almost everything about the species remains unexplored, with that seemingly at least partially being the intention.
 We do not have a good example of how any of their colony’s societal and political structures work.
-We do not even know how many worlds exist within the Delphidian Cluster itself, only that it exists within the Mid-Rin near “Wild Space.”
-Their origin is also left intentionally unexplored, and the idea of them being a bioengineered race that popped up centuries ago with no present creator is very interesting and mysterious.
-We do not know how many of the colonies have developed space travel/hyperspace technology, and how many have left the cluster to pursue other occupations.
-The number of unique and interesting Delphidians who now populate the known galaxy is near limitless.
+We do not even know how many worlds exist within the Delphidian Cluster itself, only that it exists within the Mid Rim near the border of “Wild Space.”
+Their origins, obviously, have also been left unexplored, and the idea of them being a bioengineered race that popped up centuries ago with no present creator poses a lot of questions.
+We do not know how many of the colonies have actually developed or received space/hyperspace-capable technology, nor how many Delphidians have already left the cluster to pursue other occupations.
+Exploration into answers regarding the above concepts, as well as our usual list of general worldbuilding traits, would go a long way in helping this fascinating species further stand out (though I think most people would be okay with a couple of intentional lingering questions).

 Leave a comment